Support is a serious driver for enterprise Linux adoption for mission critical duties. Not only does it help to

 Customers will be able to call HP for technical Linux support.
 HP will back up the high-end Red Hat Enterprise Linux AS and low-end Enterprise Linux ES servers, as well as the Enterprise Linux WS workstations on HP's 32-bit Intel and Itanium servers.

-Red Hat has similar support deals with IBM Corp. and Dell Computer Co., and attributed HP's delay to the hardware
+Red Hat has similar support deals with IBM Corp. and Dell Computer Co., and attributed HP's delay to the hardware vendor's $18 billion acquisition of Compaq.

 "They've said that the merger delayed things in a sense," Evans said.
 "We've had agreements in various stages with both HP and Compaq through the years.
 But those were fragmented among the different business units.
 There was no global agreement between both companies."